 Don't forget to "Save" your changes.

 It is up to your organization whether every time entry requires a Phase or Sub-Phase.
-To view (or change) your requirements, go to the Company --> Preferences page and expand the "Project List Settings" section of the page:
+To view (or change) your requirements, go to the Company --> Preferences page and scroll down to the "Time Entry Controls" section of the page:

 If this box is not checked, then your staff will have the option to select any open phases/sub-phases when logging time to that Project, but it will not be required.

 Phases and Sub-Phases are managed from the Company --> Projects page.